simeon-ned/mcp/_pages/03_materials.md

 For majority of the slides there are also notes, both online and pdf formats (note that pdf is automatically generated, so some bugs are possible).
 Furthermore, for your convenience we have uploaded the jupyter notebooks to [google colab](https://colab.research.google.com/) so you can try the interactive part of the class without any additional installations directly in your browser.

+The content of the lectures is constantly adapted and supplemented, and furthermore some additional material will appear on this site over time, which was not presented in class (mainly due to time constraints).

 <!-- ### Lectures -->